ljdongre/HospitalSimulator/Readmme.md

 		* 3: Allows one to get the registered patients list.
 		* 4: Allows one to get the scheduled consultations list
 		* 5: Allows one to stress test the application;
-			* As part of stress testing, clinet will initiate 10 threads.
-In each of these threads, one of the above mentioned commands will be randomly executed wit randomised data.
+			* As part of stress testing, client will initiate 10 threads.
+In each of these threads, one of the above mentioned commands will be randomly executed with randomised data.
 			* The system logs the interaction to a file available in the local folder.
 			* At present one can review this file to identify issues.